byildiz/CarND-Behavioral-Cloning-P3/README.md

 ![image6]
 ![image7]

-The first two illustrates good driving behavior (Absolutely I am not a good game player) and following two are for teaching model how to recover from bad situations.
+The first two illustrates good driving behavior (Absolutely I am not a good video game player) and following two are for teaching model how to recover from bad situations.

 To increase data points, I used augmentation.
 For each data point, 6 variations (center and flipped center images, left and flipped left images and right and flipped right images) were created.
 Thus, from **1674** data points, I got **64044** images.